Turner Prize at Cartwright Hall Art Gallery

 Book now

-If you’re wondering what’s happening in contemporary visual art, the Turner Prize is an excellent chance to see a snapshot of today’s art scene.
+If you’re wondering what’s happening in contemporary visual art, the annual Turner Prize is an excellent chance to see a snapshot of today’s art scene.
 The UK’s most important visual art prize is taking place in Bradford this year, as part of the 2025 Bradford City of Culture celebrations.

-This year’s edition is a very special one too – the shortlisted artists were announced on 23 April 2025, exactly 250 years to the day since the birth of JWM Turner.
+This year’s edition is a very special one too – the shortlisted artists were announced on 23 April 2025, exactly 250 years to the day since the birth of J. W. M. Turner.
 The works of Nnena Kalu, Rene Matić, Mohammed Sami and Zadie Xa will be displayed in the Turner Prize exhibition at Cartwright Hall Art Gallery, and one winner will be announced on 9 December 2025.

 Let’s take a look at each of the shortlisted artists.